vzcodes/chess-lectures-fall-2025/slides/week1/week1.md

 ---

 # Why a New Format
-NEW Format: This format encourages participation through weekly game-play, mandatory notation, and collaborative analysis of participant’s own games.
+This format encourages participation through weekly game-play, mandatory notation, and collaborative analysis of participant’s own games.
 These will set players up for entry into tournament play and/or tournament improvement.

+- much of chess learning can now be done online
+- advantages of in-person learning is in the analysis
+- group discussion of ideas

 ---